simpledee1701/chatgram/README.md

 ## ✨ Features

 ### ✅ Core Features
-- 🔒 User authentication (Google sign-in or email/password)
+- 🔒 User authentication (Google sign-in)
 - 💬 One-to-one and group chat support
 - 😀 Emoji picker and messaging
 - 📷 Share photos and videos in chat with in built audio recording